 At a glance, the issue of standards in relation to the growth of the manufacturing sub-sector may be relegated to the background, considering the myriad of challenges hindering survival and expansion in the value-addition business

-Hurdles such as rising cost of raw materials, power fluctuations and high electricity tariffs that result in cost of production make products expensive and uncompetitive on the market where the influx of cheap imported products, mainly from Asia, determines the price of goods.
+Hurdles such as rising cost of raw materials, power fluctuations and high electricity tariffs that result in

 A case for standards